v-yarotsky/application-controller/README.md

 Application Controller provides a simplified way of deploying and _updating_ single-container applications to a homelab Kubernetes cluster.

+## Project status

+I'm making this for personal use.
+Please feel free to fork & experiment, but do expect breaking changes.

 ## Description

 Application controller automatically manages the following Kubernetes resources for an Application: